Barnet Woolf: Science

-After the war he was appointed to the staff of Edinburgh University, first in the Department of Social Medicine and then in the Department of Genetics, where he was promoted to Senior Lecturer and finally made Reader in 1969.
+After the war he was appointed to the staff of Edinburgh University, first in the department of social medicine and then in the department of genetics, where he was promoted to senior lecturer and finally made reader in 1969.

 In 1947 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Francis Albert Eley Crew, James Gray Kyd, Lancelot Hogben and John Du Plessis Langrishe.

 At Edinburgh University, he was notable for providing a statistical and computational service for research workers in the medical and other faculties.

 Woolf was interested in the computing procedures required in statistical methods.
-His FRSE obituary notes that ‘Woolf's 1951 paper on "Computation and interpretation of multiple regression" is a model of clarity of exposition and was to become very widely used.
+His FRSE obituary notes that 'Woolf's 1951 paper on "Computation and interpretation of multiple regression" is a model of clarity of exposition and was to become very widely used.

 With his interests in methods of calculation he foresaw the importance of computers in statistics, and pushed for the development of computing the university, which was not in the forefront of computing in the early 1960s.

+Plotting enzyme kinetic data

+The Henri–Michaelis–Menten equation expresses the initial rate $v$ of an enzyme-catalysed reaction that follows the simplest type of kinetics in terms of the substrate concentration $a$ in terms of two parameters, the limiting rate $V$ and the half-saturation constant (or Michaelis constant) $K_\mathrm{m}$: